decentralized-identity/bbs-signature/draft-bbs-signatures.md

 range(a, b)
 : For integers a and b, with a <= b, denotes the ascending ordered list of all integers between a and b inclusive (i.e., the integers "i" such that a <= i <= b).

+utf8(ascii_string)
+: Encoding the inputted ASCII string to an octet string using UTF-8 character encoding.

 Terms specific to pairing-friendly elliptic curves that are relevant to this document are restated below, originally defined in [@!I-D.irtf-cfrg-pairing-friendly-curves]

 E1, E2